zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/tfm/_index.md

 minutes_to_complete: 15

-who_is_this_for: Embedded software developers new to Trusted Firmware-M.
+who_is_this_for: This is an introductory topic for software developers new to Trusted Firmware-M.

 learning_objectives:
     - Build and run the reference TF-M tests.